LisaSmith1/laravel-directory-authentication/README.md

    CSUNMetaLab\Authentication\Providers\AuthServiceProvider::class,

+   // You can also use this based on Laravel convention:
+   // 'CSUNMetaLab\Authentication\Providers\AuthServiceProvider',

    //...
 ],
 ```

+### Configuration (Laravel 5.2 and Above)

-Next, add the full classname of the user model to use for database lookups in `config/auth.php` as follows:
+Next, change the `driver` to `ldap` and add the full classname of the user model to use for database lookups in the `users` array within `config/auth.php` as follows:

 ```
 'providers' => [